 After all, if I find myself on the ground, all thought lost in the twisting darkness of an epileptic seizure, it no longer matters whether I understand the cause, demon or disease.
 It matters that someone else helps me.

-We might question whether Jesus even said it.
+Some scholars question whether Jesus even said it.
 The Holy Spirit is so much a part of the post-crucifixion/resurrection viewpoint of Christianity that these verses sound like a later addition.
-Such an approach—cutting out the parts that are problematic or that don’t appeal—is difficult for many reasons, one of the strongest being that regardless of anything else, this is the scripture that we have in a form that the community of faith preserved over centuries.
+Such an approach — cutting out the parts that are problematic or that don’t appeal — is difficult for many reasons, one of the strongest being this is the scripture that we have in a form that the community of faith preserved over centuries.
 If, like Thomas Jefferson so famously did, we snip out all of the parts we find difficult or disagreeable, the gospel we end up with will not be the one we received from the community of faith.

-We might consider context—what is going on when Jesus supposedly makes this pronouncement?
-Many a person will point to this verse and tell you that suicide is an unforgivable sin.
-(Isn’t it wonderful when a true believer blunders so judgmentally into the misery of other people?)
+We might consider context — what’s going on when Jesus supposedly makes this pronouncement?
+For example, many a person will point to this verse and tell you that suicide is an unforgivable sin.
+Isn’t it wonderful when genuine but unthinking believers blunder so judgmentally into the misery of other people?
 Do we hear of anyone committing suicide in this story?
-No. Others will say that to die “unsaved” is blasphemy against the Spirit.
+No. Other people will say that to die “unsaved” is blasphemy against the Spirit.
 Again I ask, is anyone dying in this story?

-One thing is certainly going on, and it is the thing that Jesus is stridently rejecting.
+One thing is certainly going on in Mark’s Gospel, and it is the thing that Jesus is stridently rejecting.
 Some religious folk are pointing to something good, something of God — Jesus and his ability to heal people, to make them better — and calling it evil because it does not match their expectations or understanding.
 They are trying to prevent other people from experiencing what does not fit the framework of their religion, and Jesus condemns them for it.

 Now that is worth thinking about.